 Laura is a communications professional with a focus on children's rights.
 She joined the ECLT Foundation in 2015, after working for several years within the United Nations human rights system for Child Rights Connect and the UN OHCHR.
 Laura gained diverse experience in communications and marketing work before moving to Geneva, including for The New York Botanical Garden, Atlas Service Corps (Bogotá, Colombia) and The Atlantic Magazine (Washington, DC, USA).
 She holds a Master's degree in Global Communications and Civil Society Development from the American University of Paris and a Bachelor's degree from Georgetown University in Classics.

 Karima has a diverse background in migration, development, humanitarian issues, and human rights.
-She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007; and held positions at several UN agencies.
+She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007; and held positions at several UN agencies and international NGOs.
 Karima holds a Master’s degree in Gender Studies from the Central European University (Budapest) and a Diploma of Advanced Studies in Corporate Social Responsibility from the University of Geneva.
 She joined the ECLT Foundation in 2013 as Programme Manager, and since January 2019, she holds the position of Executive Director.